Theo2co/adanalysts-template-website/storydata.md

     <div class="chat-bubble">
       <div class="chat-name">RAJ · NLP GEEK</div>
       <p>
+        Another interesting way that we have to vizualise it through an interactive map.
 Same embedding layout as before — so positions are comparable across months.
         Red nodes are subreddits that emitted at least one hidden-hostility link during that month.
       </p>
       <p>